infectedNode/PasswordGenerator/README.md

 # PasswordGenerator
-A web page where we can random password of input length .
+A web page where we can create random password of input length .